206-208 State Street,

 The Orange County Times Press on March 7, 1919 wrote that the “Armory Theatre” and “Armory Hotel” property had been sold to O.S.
 Hathaway, who was at the time already managing the Stone Opera House.

 This fascinating and immense old building, presumably an old armory from the 19th century, still stands.
-It appears to have been used as a garage in succeeding years, and after a period of its use is now used for an LGBT outreach office.
+It closed May 31, 1922 and appears to have been used as a garage in succeeding years, and after a period of its use is now used for an LGBT outreach office.
 Its prior incarnations seem to be largely unknown in the present day.
 It might be a good candidate for investigation into what remains of the interior and for historic preservation.

 Just login to your account and subscribe to this theater